-The predecessor of Fortum is Imatran Voima, which was founded in 1932 to operate the Imatrankoski hydroelectric power plant in Imatra.
-Imatran Voima acquired and built a number of other power plants, such as the largest hydroelectric power plants along the Oulujoki river, Inkoo and Naantali coal-fired powerplants and the Loviisa nuclear power plant.
-Fortum Corporation was founded in 1998.
-It was created from the merging of the Finnish state owned power and heat company IVO (Imatran Voima Oy), founded in 1921, and Neste Oy, the Finnish national oil company.
-The Neste assets were divested into a separate stock-listed company in 2005.
+However, Fortum’s origins date back to 1932 when Imatran Voima, Fortum’s predecessor, was founded to operate the Imatrankoski hydroelectric power plant in Imatra.
+Imatran Voima acquired and built a number of other power plants, such as the largest hydroelectric power plants along the Oulujoki river, Inkoo and Naantali coal-fired power plants, and the Loviisa nuclear power plant.